Opportunities and Challenges of FinTech – Reserve Bank of India

 The biggest challenge that FinTech startups face while dealing with Indian customers is their lack of indulgence.
 So, it is essential to gain trust among Indian customers who dedicatedly follow conservative practices in their financial preferences.

-If you also want to run a FinTech company, then you must know the market needs and research for the factors which can influence financial behavior.
+If you also want to run a FinTech company, then you must know the market needs and research for the factors which can influence financial behaviour.
 A gap in your knowledge can turn into the biggest challenges which you might have to face in the future.

 Financial Technology develops an opportunity for traditional banking to expand by adopting digital products while using their existing customer base.
 Nurture a strong financial bond with your customers by improving your service efficiency.

 The potential growth of Fintech firms can provoke the modernization of the traditional banking sector.
 It can become the reason behind increasing the size of the banks.
 The reputed banks of HDFC and Axis have accepted to the opportunities and challenges of FinTech by launching applications to ease digital transactions.